ionic-team/vscode-ionic/README.md

 ## Npm Workspaces Support

-Detects when npm workspaces are used as part of a mono repo and provides a project selector.
+Detects when npm workspaces are used as part of a mono repo and provides a workspace selector.

 ## pnpm Workspaces Support

-Detects when pnpm workspaces are used as part of a mono repo and provides a project selector.
+Detects when pnpm workspaces are used as part of a mono repo and provides a workspace selector.

+## Yarn Workspaces Support

+Detects when Yarn workspaces are used as part of a mono repo and provides a workspace selector.

 ## Debugging for Web